Sipher2003/Mumbai-House-Priceprediction-using-ML/README.md

 My first Data Science and Machine Learning project!
 In this project, I've developed a model to predict house prices in Mumbai using various features.
 The dataset used for this project was obtained from Kaggle.
 You can find the dataset [here](https://www.kaggle.com/datasets/karanchinchpure/house-price-predict-in-mumbai-city).

+### Learning and Growth

+I want to emphasize that I am still learning and growing as a data scientist.
+This project reflects my current understanding, and I'm excited to see how my skills will evolve with each new project I undertake.
+Constructive feedback and suggestions are always welcome as they contribute to my learning process.

 ## Project Overview

 This project is about predicting house prices in Mumbai, a city with a dynamic real estate market.
 The goal was to create a machine learning model that could predict house prices based on different attributes like square footage, number of bedrooms, location, etc.